Editorial sections

 • A dedicated entry in site navigation.

-Project Broadsheet ships with these sections defined in site.json:
+Project Broadsheet ships with these editorial sections defined in the sections data file:

-You can delete, rename, or reorder any of them.
+You can delete, rename, or reorder any of these sections.

 Section configuration